Quitch/GW-AI-Overhaul/README.md

 - **Damage**: AI has Ammunition Tech.
 - **Health**: AI has Armour Tech.
 - **Speed**: AI has Engine Tech.
+- **Tougher**: AI has Commander Combat Tech and commander mine vision.

 These buffs are applied on a per-faction basis: